how to handle Exceptions (Errors) in programs¶

 the test passes

-I want the function to raise an Exception when it is called
+I want the function to raise an Exception when it is called, I add assertRaises to the test in

 the terminal shows AssertionError